Affordable child care measures proposed in resolution passed by Austin City Council

-While on the campaign trail, and in a one-on-one with KVUE, Mayor Kirk Watson said his first priority was child care in Austin, because he wants families to raise their families here.
+While on the campaign trail – and in a one-on-one interview with KVUE – Mayor Kirk Watson said his first priority was child care in Austin because he wants families to raise their families here.

 Last month, Brightwheel, a tech platform that connects schools and families, analyzed 469 daycares to find the average monthly costs for child care in Austin.
 The study found that parents are paying, on average, $1,100 a month for child care.

-Drafted by Councilmember Vanessa Fuentes, the resolution would change the city’s land development code to lessen parking requirements, allow more kids in a facility in both commercial and residential daycares and create a zoning classification specifically for child care services, among other changes to city code.
+Drafted by Councilmember Vanessa Fuentes (District 2), the newly-approved resolution would change the city’s Land Development Code to lessen parking requirements, allow more kids in a facility in both commercial and residential day cares and create a zoning classification specifically for child care services, among other changes to City code.

 The resolution passed with several different amendments.

-Councilmember Mackenzie Kelly proposed the resolution also include a focus on providing child care services for the city’s public safety employees, such as Austin Police, Austin Fire, Austin-Travis County EMS, Austin 9-1-1 and Austin 3-1-1 personnel.
+Councilmember Mackenzie Kelly (District 6) proposed the resolution also include a focus on providing child care services for the city’s public safety employees, such as Austin Police Department, Austin Fire Department, Austin-Travis County EMS, Austin 9-1-1 and Austin 3-1-1 personnel.

-Council Member José Vela proposed an amendment that eliminates parking requirements at child care facilities, with the exception of necessary accessible parking spots.
+Council Member José Vela (District 4) proposed an amendment that eliminates parking requirements at child care facilities, with the exception of necessary accessible parking spots.